scm127/rock-paper-scissors-exercise/README.md

 # rock-paper-scissors-exercise
 This Readme.md is adopted from Professor Rosetti's "Run the App Exercise".
-It explains how to clone the application, set up a username in a local development enviorment, and play rock, paper, scissors.
+It explains how to clone the repository, set up a username in a local development enviorment, and play rock, paper, scissors.

 # Prerequisites:
 ```sh